 Got a weakness for wagyu?
-Get ready for OMI – coming soon to Canberra Centre.
+OMI is open for business at Canberra Centre.

-The Melbourne-born Japanese fusion restaurant has taken over the space left by Soi Noodle Bar, opposite Guzman y Gomez, and a fitout transformation will begin in February.
+The Melbourne-born Japanese fusion restaurant has taken over the space left by Soi Noodle Bar, opposite Guzman y Gomez, and after a long fitout transformation it opened this week.

 OMI was awarded the Best Japanese Restaurant Award in December 2020 in The Age, having officially won over Victorian palates and having grown to seven restaurants across the state.